Rustin E. Reeves, PhD, Graduate Advisor

 Research and Education Building 202

 The Department of Cell Biology and Anatomy has a primary mission to provide instruction in cell biology and the anatomical sciences; to develop and maintain research programs; and to participate in the service endeavors of the institution and profession.
 Structural Anatomy will focus on anatomy-based research projects using advanced experimental, computational, and clinical tools to study clinical structural anatomy, orthopedic biomechanics and surgery, tissue engineering, and/or educational components of anatomical studies.
-The major impetus of the research in the discipline will consist of but not be limited to: (1) biomechanics, including the study of the structure, function, evolution/adaptive significance, and mechanical behavior of soft and hard tissues; and (2) the analysis, design, and/or development of orthopedic surgical techniques, instruments, and devices used in orthopedic surgery.
-Graduate students in the program can develop research projects in other areas, such as clinical anatomy, skeletal biology, and anatomy education techniques.
-Both the human anatomy facility and the Bone & Joint Research Center at the Health Science Center are state-of-the-art facilities that use computer technology to teach and train medical and graduate students in the anatomical sciences.
+The major impetus of the research in the discipline will consist of but not be limited to: (1) the analysis, design, and/or development of orthopedic surgical techniques, instruments, and devices used in orthopedic surgery or practice, and (2) biomechanics, including the study of the structure, function, evolution/adaptive significance, and mechanical behavior of soft and hard tissues.
+Graduate students in the program can develop research projects in other areas, such as clinical anatomy, skeletal biology, and anatomy education tools and techniques.
+The human anatomy facility at UNT Health Science Center is a state-of-the-art facility that uses advanced educational techniques and computer technology to teach and train medical and graduate students in the anatomical sciences.
 In support of the various research programs, the department maintains a microscopy core facility for tissue culture and molecular biology.
 The department faculty and staff occupy over 8,000 square feet of research space.
 The department is home to the Biomedical Skills, Research and Educational Laboratory (BSREL) that involves faculty from various basic science disciplines, as well as professionals in industry and private clinical practice.

 Advancement to Doctoral Candidacy